 Bio

-Jay Stanley () is senior policy analyst with the 糖心VlogSpeech, Privacy, and Technology Project, where he researches, writes and speaks about technology-related privacy and civil liberties issues and their future.
-He is the editor of the ACLU's Free Future blog and has authored and co-authored a variety of influential 糖心Vlogreports on privacy and technology topics.
-Before joining the ACLU, he was an analyst at the technology research firm Forrester, served as American politics editor of Facts on File鈥檚 World News Digest, and as national newswire editor at Medialink.
-He is a graduate of Williams College and holds an M.A. in American History from the University of Virginia.
+Jay Stanley is senior policy analyst with the 糖心VlogSpeech, Privacy, and Technology Project, where he researches, writes and speaks about technology-related privacy and civil liberties issues and their future.
+He edits the 糖心Vlog blog, focused on emerging technology, and has authored and co-authored hundreds of influential 糖心Vlogreports, white papers, and blog posts on privacy and technology topics.

 Featured work